The Incredible Years Autism Spectrum and Language Delays (IY-ASLD) programme was developed for parents of young children with autism.

 The research process

-The Bangor team are running a test called a randomised controlled trial or RCT.
+The Bangor team ran a test called a randomised controlled trial or RCT.

-One group in the study will receive the IY-ASLD parenting programme straight away and the other group will receive it later, allowing enough time to test group differences.
+One group in the study received the IY-ASLD parenting programme straight away and the other group received it later, allowing enough time to test group differences.
 Participants are placed in each group randomly and this reduces the likelihood of bias when the results of the study are analysed.

 - involved 4 NHS centres

-- trained 2 staff from each centre to deliver the programme
+- trained 7 facilitators to deliver the programme

 - recruited 58 families (29 in each group)

-- followed families up at 6 months and will see them again at 12 months
+- followed families up at 6 months and 12 months

 How this project is making a difference